Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Experiments

 \subsection{Internet Ads}

 We consider the internet ad problem previously studied by \cite{van2013estimating}, \cite{d2021gaussian}, and \cite{jiang2021action}.
 There are $M$ different ads, and each has the same return per click.
 Consequently, the click rate is the only quantity of interest and is modeled as a Bernoulli variable (click or no click).
 The true expectations $\mu_1, \ldots, \mu_M$ of these $M$ variables equal the respective click probability and are equally spaced in a specific interval $\mu_{int}$.
-We consider $N$ customers and assume that the ads are presented equally often to have $N/M$ samples per ad.
-The objective is to estimate the maximum true mean accurately, thus finding the best ad based on the given samples.
+We consider $N$ customers and assume that the ads are presented equally often to have $N/M$ samples per ad. \rdd{Thus, the sample size for each of the $M$ Bernoulli variables is $N/M \gg 1$, and we refer to this ratio as the number of impressions.
+In addition, we assume $N/M$ is integer-valued.} The objective is to estimate the maximum true mean accurately, thus finding the best ad based on the given samples.
 We compare the TE ($\alpha = 0.1$) and the KE (standard Gaussian kernel) with the ME, DE, and WE based on bias, variance, and MSE.
 Six configurations of the problem are considered by varying the number of customers $N$, the number of ads $M$, or the upper limit of the sampling interval $\mu_{\rm int}$, while the lower limit is always fixed at 0.02.
 Figure \ref{fig:Internet_Ad} displays the results.

 Both TE and KE yield lower MSE than their competitors in most scenarios.
 We emphasize that $\alpha = 0.1$ was not cherry-picked for this problem, and the TE's performance could thus be further increased by tailoring $\alpha$ for each experiment.
 In general, all estimators' MSEs decrease with an increasing number of ads, while they are more accurate with a higher number of customers $N$, constituting reasonable observations.
 The DE often yields large variances, while the ME provides biased estimates.
 Despite producing a higher MSE than TE and KE in most cases, the WE outperforms the conventional competitors ME and DE.